Weekend at Bernie's: Soundtrack

 The film's closing credits feature the song "Hot and Cold", performed by American singer Jermaine Stewart.
 It was written by Andy Summers and Winston "Pipe" Matthews, and produced by Richard Rudolph and Michael Sembello.
 The song was released as a single by Arista in the United States during June 1989 to promote the film.

 Lawsuit

 On January 24, 2014, director Ted Kotcheff and screenwriter Robert Klane filed a lawsuit against Metro-Goldwyn-Mayer and 20th Century Fox for breach of contract for profits they claimed were due from the film.

+Sequel

+A sequel titled Weekend at Bernie's II was released in 1993 and was distributed by TriStar Pictures instead of 20th Century Fox with McCarthy, Silverman, and Kiser reprising their roles and joined by Barry Bostwick as internal investigator Arthur Hummel.
+Unlike the original, the sequel was panned by critics.